 In reality, we laid out all our materials, and deciphered the pictures using good old-fashioned critical thinking.
 There are two main pieces in a cross shape, with side and end beams, thick rounded slats and a headboard.
 The legs screw into the main pieces, and there are also a few extra screw pieces which have secure plastic handles that you can easily attach tool-free.

 We didn't have to work too hard to make one piece fit into another, and everything sits together neatly.
 All up, it probably took us 15 minutes including head-scratching.
 Compared to the time and squabbling it usually takes to put together kitset furniture, this is a massive improvement.
 Eva calls it their most 'argument-free piece of furniture,' and I can attest to that.

-Once the frame was assembled, we added an Eva mattress and some linen.
+Once the frame was assembled, we added an Eva mattress (see our Eva mattress review for more insights) and some linen.
 We didn't feel like we deserved a rest after such easy setup, but duty called.
 The bed frame is a little lower than I expected.
 With the Eva mattress on top, it's a similar height to our normal bed.
 My partner and I both like the built-in cable management, which makes it easy to keep devices nearby.
 This minimal timber bed frame is also a beautiful piece of furniture in its own right.